fangq/mcx/mcxlab/README.txt

  	     are the partial path lengths (in grid unit) traveling in medium 1 up
              to the last.
 If you set cfg.unitinmm, you need to multiply the path-lengths to convert them to mm unit.
        vol: (optional) a struct array, each element is a preprocessed volume corresponding to each instance of cfg.
 Each volume is a 3D uint8 array.

-       if detphoton is ignored, the detected photon will be saved in a .mch file if cfg.issavedeet=1; if no output is given, the flux will be saved to a .mc2 file if cfg.issave2pt=1 (which is true by default).
+       seeds: (optional), if give, mcxlab returns the seeds, in the form of a byte array (uint8) for each detected photon.
+The column number of seed equals that of detphoton.

   Example:
        cfg.nphoton=1e7;